quantify-os/quantify-core/CONTRIBUTING.md

 3. The CI pipelines should pass for all merge requests.

-   > - Check the status of the CI pipelines, the status is also reported in the merge request.
+   > - Check the status of the CI pipelines, the status is also reported in the merge request:
-   >   : - [black](https://github.com/psf/black) linter should pass (we use default settings).
+   >     - [black](https://github.com/psf/black) formatter should pass (we use default settings).
    >     - The test suite passes.
    >     - Any reasonable code-quality issues raised by [pylint](https://pylint.readthedocs.io/en/latest/index.html) should be addressed.
    >     - No degradation in code coverage.